 Home Maintenance Checklist

 There is a lot of truth to the saying, “An ounce of prevention is worth a pound of cure.”
 This is especially true when it comes to caring for your home.
-Regular home maintenance can save you from having to pay for expensive emergency problems down the road.
+Just as routine car maintenance keeps your vehicle from breaking down, regular home maintenance can save you from having to pay for expensive emergency problems down the road.
 In the long run, routine maintenance also saves you time and energy from dealing with urgent emergencies that come on without warning.

 Monthly Home Maintenance